cloudogu/gitops-playground/docs/Installation.md

 * For local k3d cluster, we recommend running the image as a local container via `docker`
 * For remote clusters (e.g. on GKE) you can run the image inside a pod of the target cluster via `kubectl`.

-All options offer the same parameters, see [below](#overview-of-all-cli-and-config-options).
+All options offer the same parameters, see [Configuration.md](./Configuration.md).

 #### Apply via Docker (local cluster)